yakavetsiv/ac-bo-hackathon.github.io/submission.md

 ...
 ```

 Here is an example of a filled-in project file called `project-bayes-bandits.md` for the "Bayes Bandits" team for a submission to the `general` topic.
-Please replace any colons (`:`) with hyphens (`-`) in the title, if applicable.
+Please replace any colons (`:`) with hyphens (`-`) in the title, if applicable, and ensure that the filename ends with the Markdown (`.md`) extension.

 ```yaml
 ---